Knight-errant: In modern literature

 The protagonist of Cormac McCarthy's novel All the Pretty Horses, John Grady Cole, is said to be based specifically on Sir Gawain, of Sir Gawain and the Green Knight.
 Both characters share a number of aspects and traits; both are rooted in the myths of a past that no longer exists, and both live by codes of conduct from a previous era.

 Don Quixote is an early 17th-century parody of the genre, in reaction to the extreme popularity which late medieval romances such as Amadis de Gaula came to enjoy in the Iberian Peninsula in the 16th century.

 In Jean Giraudoux's play Ondine, which starred Audrey Hepburn on Broadway in 1954, a knight-errant appears, during a storm, at the humble home of a fisherman and his wife.

 A depiction of knight-errantry in the modern historical novel is found in Sir Nigel by Arthur Conan Doyle (1906).

 The knight-errant stock character became the trope of the "knight in shining armour" in depiction of the Middle Ages in popular culture, and the term came to be used also outside of medieval drama, as in The Dark Knight as a title of Batman.

-In the epic fantasy series A Song of Ice and Fire, there is a class of knights referred to as Hedge Knights.
-A Hedge Knight is a wandering knight without a master, and many are quite poor.
-Hedge knights travel the length and breadth of Westeros looking for gainful employment, and their name comes from the propensity to sleep out in the open air or in forests when they cannot afford lodging.
+In the epic fantasy series A Song of Ice and Fire, there is a class of knights referred to as hedge knights.
+A hedge knight is a wandering knight without a master, similar to the concept of the Ronin— Samurai who serve no specific master— and many are quite poor.
+Hedge knights travel the length and breadth of the fictional continent of Westeros looking for gainful employment, and their name comes from the propensity to sleep out in the open air or in forests when they cannot afford lodging.
 The life of a hedge knight is depicted in the Tales of Dunk and Egg.

-In The Letter for the King by Dutch author Tonke Dragt, teenage squire Tiuri abandons his all-night vigil in a chapel in favour of answering a call for help from outside, risking his knighthood.
-Eventually, Tiuri has to deliver a letter of high political importance to the King of a neighbouring country in the honour of a well-established but murdered knight.

-Lee Child in his famous Jack Reacher books says that he was seeking to create Jack Reacher as a knight-errant character based on his military background.

-Bogatyrs of Kievan Rus'
+The protagonist of Lee Child's Jack Reacher novels, Jack Reacher, is intended by the author as a modern-day reflection of classic lone heroes.

+In Russian folklore

-East Slavic bylina (epic poetry) feature bogatyrs, knights-errant who served as protectors of their homeland, and occasionally as adventurers.
+Russian byliny (epic poems) feature bogatyrs, knights-errant who served as protectors of their homeland, and occasionally as adventurers.
 Some of them are presumed to be historical figures, while others are fictional and possibly descend from Slavic mythology.
 Most tales about bogatyrs revolve around the court of Vladimir I of Kiev.
 Three popular bogatyrs—Ilya Muromets, Dobrynya Nikitich and Alyosha Popovich (famously painted by Victor Vasnetsov)—are said to have served him.